Turkmen alphabet: Vowel rounding

 In Turkmen there is a rule whereby words do not end in rounded vowels (unlike in Azerbaijani, Turkish, or Kyrgyz).

 The round vowels اوْ o and اؤ ö can only exist in the first syllable.
 Even if they are heard in pronunciation in other syllables, they are written as ـا a and ــِـ ە e, respectively.
 Likewise, the round vowels اوُ u and اۆ ü can only exist in the first and second syllables.

 Compound words, as well as loanwords, are exceptions to these rules.

 Vowel orthography

 Of the two forms of the vowels above, some of them happen to have the letter ا (alif) in one of their forms, but not the other.
-These vowels, if at the beginning of the word, will universally be accompanied with the alif, but if they happen to be in the middle or end of a word, then the alif will be dropped.
+These vowels, if at the beginning of the word, will universally be accompanied with the alif, but if they happen to follow a consonant, then the alif will be dropped.
 E.g., the vowel corresponding to the Latin letter u is written as اوُ in initial positions.
 The examples below for words including this vowel are as follows: